 but if you did not actually measure Tb, then I strongly encourage you not to call this CTmax, as you did not measure body temperature.

 Response: We used Tair inside the tube as indicated above.
 The size range of the animals was minimal because they were all the same age (average mass = 1.3 g, SD = 0.27 g).
 Importantly, the mass of animals across the treatments did not differ (see Table below), so there should not be a body size effect on heating rate across the treatments.
-Our methods for measuring “CTmax” follow much of the literature on lizards (See XX).
+Our methods for measuring “CTmax” follow much of the literature on lizards (See Llewelyn et al., 2016; Phillips et al., 2016).
 As such, we have opted to keep it as CTmax but we have been clear that not measuring body temperature